daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2-4-6.png)

 It does not seem like there’s a strong correlation between device type / signup\_app / browser type and country destination.
-Android users does show different proportion of country of destination; however, since the total population is a so small compared to other signup app, the difference should be disregarded.
+Android users does show different proportion of country of destination; however, since the total number of users is not statistically significant.

 Machine Learning
 ----------------

 ### Logistic Regression

-I will make predictions using three machine learning techniques: logistic regression, decision trees, and clustering.
-First, I'll explore logistic regression.

 Before make the prediction, we need to have a new dataset that's suitable for the logistic regression model.
-We will remove any observations with missing values and only keep the attributes that are relevant to predicting the destination country.
+We will remove any observations with missing values and only keep the attributes that are relevant to predicting the country_destination.
+By using logistic regression, we can find relationships between two variable where the predicted variable is binomial while holding other variables constant.
+In this case, I will explore the relationship between gender and the country_destination.

 ``` r
 train_lr <- data.frame(as.numeric(train$age), as.factor(train$gender),as.factor(train$language_full),train$country_destination)